 Be distinctive and motivating when building your brand.
 Use bold and unique marketing communications that stand out from your competitors.

 Don’t be afraid to develop and nurture long-term programs.
 Your company shouldn’t expect its brand to develop over-night.
-It should be a process of investment, a process of converting communications ideas into communication equities.
+It should be a process of investment and a process of converting communication ideas into communication equities.
 The brand will develop a distinct, lasting value of its own.
 It will literally take care of itself (within reason!).

-Build learning into your marketing efforts and automatically evaluate and revise all your communications over time; this will ensure that you constantly improve them.
+Build learning into your marketing efforts and automatically evaluate and revise all your communications over time that will enable you to constantly improve them.

 A THREE STEP GUIDE TO EXECUTING COMMUNICATIONS IDEAS

-Breaking through the Clutter – The process of defining your target market and your strategy, and then implementing these in order to break through the fog of your competitors and stand out in the marketplace.
+Breaking through the clutter – The process of defining your target market and your strategy, then implementing these in order to break through the fog of your competitors and stand out in the marketplace.